jwarz/data-scientists-tools/exploratory-data-analysis-in-r/readme.md

 > Approximately what proportion of all female characters are good?<br>
 > <br> ⬜ 44%<br> ⬜ 1.3%<br> ⬜ 13%<br> ✅ 51%<br>

+Nice!
+To answer this question, you needed to look at how align was distributed within each gender.
+That is, you wanted to condition on the gender variable.

 ## Barcharts: Counts vs. proportions

 Bar charts can tell dramatically different stories depending on whether